 • Baking staples: All-purpose flour, sugar, egg, vanilla, baking powder, baking soda, and salt.

-• Pumpkin: Look for 100% pure pumpkin puree (I prefer Libby’s).
-You don’t want to use canned pumpkin pie filling, as it has extra sugar and spices that will change the flavor of these cookies.
+• Pumpkin puree: Look for 100% pure pumpkin puree (I prefer Libby’s).
+Avoid pumpkin pie filling, as it has extra sugar and spices that will change the flavor of these cookies.

-• Oil: I used coconut oil as a healthier alternative, although you could use vegetable oil if that’s what you have on hand.
-Using oil instead of butter will help make the cookies more moist and tender.
+• Oil: I used coconut oil for a fluffier texture, but you could use vegetable oil if that’s what you have on hand.

-• Oats: Old-fashioned oats (sometimes called rolled oats) will give you the perfect chewy texture and bite.
+• Oats: Old-fashioned oats (sometimes called rolled oats) are best for chewy texture and bite.

 • Spices: Warm spices like cinnamon and pumpkin pie spice help give these cookies their fall flare.
 Use more or less to taste, depending on how much spice you prefer.

 • Chocolate chips: I love using a mix of semi-sweet chocolate chips and milk chocolate chips, but feel free to use one or the other.
-Try the dark chocolate chips too!
+Dark chocolate chips work, too!

-• Bake.
 Place the pan in the oven and bake at 350°F for about 10 to 13 minutes.
 Bake until a toothpick comes out clean and the bottoms are golden brown.
-Oh, and your house smells like a bakery is a bonus!

 • Oil tip.
-Coconut oil is solid at room temperature so remember to melt it ahead of time.
+Coconut oil is solid at room temperature so melt it ahead of time then let it cool slightly.

 • Do not overmix.
-To get a lighter cooker, one that’s not too dense, you want to mix the cookie batter until just combined.
+For lighter cookies that aren’t too dense, mix the batter just until combined.

 • Wire rack.
 Place the cookies on a wire rack to let them cool.
 This allows air to flow through and cool them evenly.